-Being able to navigate your always growing content repository is of utmost importance, or else you will drown in content or be hard-pressed when you’re attempting to retrieve something you know you stored somewhere in the system ages ago.
+Being able to navigate your ever-growing content repository is of utmost importance, or else you will drown in content or be hard-pressed when you’re attempting to retrieve something you know you stored somewhere in the system ages ago.
 This is where faceted search and navigation come into the picture.

 “Faceted” simply means “different sides/views.”
 In this approach, you can see your content through different “lenses,” so to speak.
 Search your content with text, filter it by different parameters, sort it, easily see version history, publish parent or select child contents—you name it.

 An easy and powerful navigation system makes handling your content a breeze, instead of a needle-in-the-haystack nightmare.

 Go one step further: Supercharge your site with Next.js and headless CMS »

 Nothing is more boring or counterproductive than having to use several services and programs to do what you ideally should be able to do in just one single solution.

 Simple image editing is a prime example.
 Every CMS with respect for itself should offer basic image editing tools—like cropping, flipping, resizing, color handling, and focal point.

 Fast, easy and responsive management of images and other media will free your team’s time to do more strategic or creative work, instead of being encumbered with manual, repetitive routine tasks like changing image sizes.

 Your CMS obviously can’t offer every solution from here to the moon.
 You have to have some separate software, right?
 An effective CMS is modular by its nature.
 Your CMS should allow for adding and removing parts in its engine based on what your organization needs.

 Do you for instance need an analytics dashboard?
 Bring it on the table through an integration.
 Or marketing automation software?
 Feed the data back and forth through the right channels.